 It’s understood that the components in a drag chain conveyor affect its operational costs.
 A conveyor’s finish does the same.
 Rust—the quick-to-form result of a poor choice in finish—can lead to costly repairs, downtime, and mess if it forms holes through which material can escape.
 Ultimately, rust can shorten the useful life of a conveyor.
 Understanding what causes rust and which finish you should choose for your conveyor is therefore important in getting the most out of your purchase.

 Options in drag conveyor finishes include paint, powder coat, galvanized, and stainless steel.
 Each differs in price and durability.
-Of these options, Biomass Engineering & Equipment offers paint, galvanized, and stainless-steel finishes.
-We currently do not offer powder coating but are discussing adding it in the future, as there are advantages to this coating over paint.
+Of these options, Biomass Engineering & Equipment offers powder coat, galvanized, and stainless-steel finishes.
+(Paint was formerly our standard finish on SMART Conveyors™.
+SMART Conveyors™ now come with a standard powder coat finish.)

 Factors Influencing Corrosion in Conveyors

 Before we dive into finishes, let’s first discuss what influences corrosion.
 We’ll cover five factors: moisture, salt, acidity, temperature, and metal-to-metal contact.